StijndeK/RTR/README.md

 ![RTR_DataflowSplit](https://user-images.githubusercontent.com/31696336/104633126-fb8bd980-569e-11eb-92f6-6616ba3970e0.png)

-The AudioBase class contains the specific elements for the surrounding framework and audio class itself is the exact same between all surrounding frameworks and engines.
+The AudioBase class contains the specific elements for the surrounding framework, so that the rest of the AudioSystem is exactly the same for every framework or engine.
+For example, the AudioBase handles debugmessages as every engine has its own debugging system build in.

 ## Improvements
 ![RTR_MVPRoadmap](https://user-images.githubusercontent.com/31696336/105043909-66a22b00-5a66-11eb-8fc1-6c9146cb2036.png)